tylerhcarter/tylerhcarter.github.io/working-with-me.md

 ### What are the best ways to communicate with me?

 * For items requiring a thoughtful response, I prefer email.
-* If its about code, open a pull request and mention me with a question or comment, even if its not finished.
+* If its about code, open a pull request and mention me with a question or comment.
+The code does not need to be finished, or even working.
 * If there needs to be a discussion, or we're exploring ideas that need my feedback, I'd love to step on a call.
-* For everything else, there's teams/slack.
+* For everything else, there's Teams/Slack.
+I regularly block time that I do not check messages as to focus on deep work.
+If applicable, see below for emergencies.

 ### How do I prefer hearing about emergencies?